Glucose Metabolism & Wounds

 Blood Glucose Levels

 It all starts here.
 An elevated blood sugar level stiffens the arteries and causes narrowing of the blood vessels.
-The effects of this are far-reaching and include the origin of wounds as well as risk factors to proper wound healing.
+The effects of this are far-reaching which include the origin of wounds as well as risk factors to proper wound healing.

 Narrowed blood vessels lead to decreased blood flow and oxygen to a wound.
 An elevated blood sugar level decreases the function of red blood cells that carry nutrients to the tissue.
 This lowers the efficiency of the white blood cells that fight infection.
 Without sufficient nutrients and oxygen, a wound heals slowly.